auth0/auth0-deploy-cli/README.md

 })
   .then(() => console.log('yey deploy was successful'))
   .catch(err => console.log(`Oh no, something went wrong.
 Error: ${err}`));
 ```

+## Troubleshooting
+The `auth0-deploy-cli` tool leverages the [Auth0 Management API](https://auth0.com/docs/api/management/v2) passing through objects for creates, updates and deletions.

+You may experience `Bad Request` and `Payload validation` errors.
+These errors are returned from the Auth0 Management API.
+They usually mean the object has attributes which are not writable or no longer available (legacy).
+This can happen when exporting from an older Auth0 tenant and importing into a newly created tenant.
+In this scenario you may need to tweak your configuration to support the new object format.

 ## CLI Options